RealTimeLogic/Xedge32/doc/source/RMT.rst

 esp32.rmtrx(cfg)
 ~~~~~~~~~~~~~~~~~

-**Function Overview:**
-``esp32.rmtrx(cfg)`` This function initializes and returns a new RMT RX instance for receiving RMT-symbols.
+This function initializes and returns a new RMT RX instance for receiving RMT-symbols.
 The function requires a configuration table, cfg, with various options for configuring the RMT RX instance.

 **Parameters:**
    :param table cfg: This parameter is a configuration table comprising various required and optional options.